-In Wetterich construction of NPRG, the cutoff is enforced by a adding a regularization term to the Hamiltonian which limits fluctuations in IR variables.
-Working with continuous degrees of freedom $\phi$, the Helmholtz energy is given by
+In the Wetterich construction of NPRG, the cutoff is enforced by a adding a regularization term to the Hamiltonian which limits fluctuations in IR variables.
+For continuous degrees of freedom $\phi$, the Helmholtz energy is given by

-where, $R_k$ adds mass to long wavelength collective variables ($|q|<k$), suppressing their fluctuation contributions to the integral, but leaves short-wavelength modes ($|q|>k$) unaffected.
+where, $R_k$ adds mass to long-wavelength collective variables ($|q|<k$), suppressing their fluctuation contributions to the integral, but leaves short-wavelength modes ($|q|>k$) unaffected.
 As $k\to 0$, it is required that $R_k\to 0$, so that $W_k$ becomes the exact connected generating function.
 In practice, the goal is to compute the effective average action

 which obeys the exact flow equation \cite{wetterich_exact_1993}